cimug-org/CIMTool-Builders-Library/README.md

 ## How XSLT Builders Work

-As a working example, the screenshot below (click the image to enlarge) illustrates a **CIMTool** profile named GetUsagePointGroups.
+As a working example, the screenshot below illustrates a **CIMTool** profile named GetUsagePointGroups.
 The profile is represented as a [web ontology language](https://en.wikipedia.org/wiki/Web_Ontology_Language) file and appears in the **CIMTool** project as the  ```GetUsagePointGroups.owl``` bordered in blue.
 An ```.owl``` file is a public standalone artifact that can be imported or copied into other **CIMTool** projects.

-What is not well known is that **CIMTool** has an alternate internal representation for a profile that is used specifically by XSLT-based builders.
-This internal representation is an XML format that is structured in such a manner so as to support straightforward and efficient XSLT transformations into any target output.
+What is not well known is that **CIMTool** has an alternate internal representation for a profile that is used specifically by XSLT builders.
+This internal representation is an XML format structured so as to support straightforward and efficient XSLT transformations into any target output.
 This internal representation is exposed and available for viewing using the XML builder bordered in red in the screenshot.

 [![image](readme-icons/GetUsagePointGroups-profile.png)](https://raw.githubusercontent.com/CIMug-org/CIMTool-XSLT-Builders/main/readme-icons/GetUsagePointGroups-profile.png)